Navarre Beach Sea Turtle Conservation Center

+As a predominately volunteer-run organization, NBSTCC operates a 2,010-square foot conservation and education center open to the public year-round.
+Through the doors of the NBSTCC, guests enter the main pool exhibit featuring a 15,000-gallon saltwater pool, home to Sweet Pea, a non-releasable green sea turtle, and Ambassador-in-residence of the NBSTCC.
+For many guests, Sweet Pea is the first sea turtle they have seen, and her story tells of the dangers and promise that human choices have on this imperiled species.

 The center is a member of the global non-profit Species360 that seeks to better share information pertinent to the saving of endangered species, such as sea turtles.
-The center commonly assist federal, state, and local authorities in investigating environmental violations, infractions, and breakages of law.

 The center is popular among eco-tourists visiting the area and is commonly cited as one of the best attractions in Navarre.
-The center sees 15,000 visitors annually.
+The center sees 65,000 visitors annually.